utiasASRL/pyboreas/pyboreas/eval/readme.md

 See the other readme files for the format of the submission txt files.

 After uploading your submission, it will take several minutes before your results will apper in the "view / edit" section of the submission page.

-You will also be able to download a detailed csv file of your results along with some pdf plots when they are ready.
-Please be patient and do not submit your results more than once as this may cause problems.
+Detailed results will be sent to the `email` provided in the yaml file.